IntaSend/intasend-php/README.md

 **token** - Is the API token and is required for status checks, chargeback request, send money, and wallet services.
 **publishable_key** - Also know as the public key is required during payment collections/checkout only.
-**private_key** - Is required for PSD2 requests i.e during send money requests.

-If you want to only collect funds and verify its status, you do not need to generate and include the private key.

 ### How to pass your credentials